dilawar/PlotDigitizer/README.md

 $ python3 plotdigitizer/locate.py figures/trimmed.png
 ```

-This command will open a window, you can now click on the desired point.
-Its coordinate will
+This command opens the image in a simple window.
+You can click on a point and
-be written on the image itself.
+its coordinate will be written on the image itself.
 Note them down.

 ![](./figures/trimmed_locate.png)